What is VSEPR Theory?

 In a BrF5 molecule, the geometry closely mimics octahedral geometry.
 The only difference is that in square pyramidal geometry, one of the axial atoms is replaced with a lone electron pair.

 In the square planar molecule XeF4, the geometry closely mimics that of square pyramidal, but for that, the axial bond has been replaced with another lone electron pair.
 This pushes all four Xe-F bonds into a planar, equatorial arrangement.

 The AXE method is an alternative way of expressing molecular geometries.
 In the AXE model, the A represents the central atom.
-The X represents the central atom, the X represents the number of single bonds connected to the central atom, and E represents the number of lone electron pairs located on the central atom.
+The X represents the central atom, the X represents the number of single bonds (or coordination number) connected to the central atom, and E represents the number of lone electron pairs located on the central atom.

 VSEPR Chart & Steric Number

-This VSPER chart shows you all of the common VSEPR geometries, organized by the steric number and how many lone electron pairs they have.
+This VSEPR chart shows you all of the common VSEPR geometries, organized by the steric number and how many lone electron pairs they have.
 The steric number is how many atoms are bonded to a central atom of a molecule plus the number of lone electron pairs attached to that atom.
 It is used in valence shell electron pair repulsion theory to find the molecular geometry.

 Real-world application of VSEPR Theory